Don’t Leave Home Without It

 ~ Joshua 1:9

-Most people will recognize the title as the product of a Madison Avenue ad shop; it's a slogan written for American Express and used in their television and magazine commercials.
+Most people will recognize the title as the product of a Madison Avenue ad shop; it was a famous slogan written for American Express and used in their television and magazine commercials.
 A committee of copy writers and ad executives decided we need to have an Amex card with us whenever we leave the house.
 But Madison Avenue is in the business of lying for money.
-They want to make something look better than it is, so that people who don't need it will pay money for it, and then they can have a big salary, a summer house in the Hamptons, an ulcer and a second wife
+They want to make something look better than it is, so that people who don’t need it will pay money for it, and then they can have a big salary, a summer house in the Hamptons, an ulcer and a second wife

 Lies are expensive.
 The truth is free.
 There are people who do try to make a lot of money selling it, and some who succeed, but it’s free.
 Or at worst, you can get it used for $4 on amazon.com.

 You can leave home without a credit card.
 But there are three things that you cannot leave home without: Love.
 Joy.
 Hope.
 If you have been a Christian very long, you will recognize a common theme among these three traits, which is, that they are all fruits of the Holy Spirit.
 In 1 Corinthians 13, Paul tells us that these three abide: Faith, hope, and charity.
 So for convenience sake, let us bundle faith with joy and see them as two sides of the same coin.

 “Abide” means, of course, “live”.
 And in the parlance of the New Testament, we live only by knowing Christ.
 As we learned in Galatians, the essential state of salvation is that we die and are reborn in Christ.
 He lives in us, and (using the preposition “in” with a different meaning) we live in Him.
 To “live in Christ” boils down to the three cardinal attributes of faith/joy, hope, and charity/love.